shwetharmaiya/project0/README.md

 technology.html - It has all the technology courses taken by me. finance.html - It has all the finance courses taken by me. psychology.html - It has all the psychology courses taken by me.

+I have used list, tables, bootstrap columns, bootstrap alert and table.
+I have also made my web pages mobile responsive.
+The nav, lists, tables align properly for mobile responsive design.